zkotti/cosmos-tour/guide.md

 **Description**

-Extraterrestrial life,[n 1] sometimes colloquially referred to as alien life, is hypothetical life that may occur outside Earth and which did not originate on Earth.
+Extraterrestrial life, sometimes colloquially referred to as alien life, is hypothetical life that may occur outside Earth and which did not originate on Earth.
 Such life might range from simple prokaryotes (or comparable life forms) to intelligent beings and even sapient beings, possibly bringing forth civilizations that might be far more advanced than humanity.

 Source [wiki](https://en.wikipedia.org/wiki/Extraterrestrial_life)